 - 2 workshops with the operation’s LGBTQI group (5-10 people that have been strategically chosen)

 - Guidance in the work of investigating norms and risks in the operation and in producing an action plan for continued work

 - Follow-up of the action plan one year after the certification process’ conclusion

-- Additional choice: If you want the changes brought about by the certification process to be documented, there’s an opportunity to order a written report of the results of the LGBTQ certification.
+- Additional choice: If you want the changes brought about by the certification process to be documented, there’s an opportunity to order a written report of the results of the LGBTQI certification.